provenance-io/provenance/docs/proto-docs.md

 If true: * In order to write this scope: - All roles required by the scope spec must have a party in the owners. - All required=false owners must be signers. - If the scope is being updated, all roles required by the scope spec must have a signer and associated party from the existing scope.

-* In order to write sessions in this scope: - All roles required by the contract spec must have a signer and associated party in the session. - All session parties must be present in this scope's owners. - All optional=false parties in the scope owners and session parties must be signers. - If the session is being updated, existing parties are used for role/signer fulfillment, but all required roles must still have a party in the proposed session.
+* In order to write sessions in this scope: - All session parties must be present in this scope's owners. - All roles required by the contract spec must have a signer and associated party in the session. - All optional=false parties in the scope owners must be signers. - If the session is being updated, existing parties are used for role/signer fulfillment, but all required roles must still have a party in the proposed session.

 * In order to write records in this scope: - All roles required by the record spec must have a signer and associated party in the session. - All optional=false parties in the scope owners and session parties must be signers. - If the record is changing sessions, all optional=false parties in the previous session must be signers.